Manjellion/Manjellion/README.md

 - 👋 Hi, I’m @Manjil
 - 👀 I’m interested in anything I like

-- 🌱 I’m currently learning JavaScript and Cloud Computing
+- 🌱 I’m currently reading Clean Code
 - 💞️ I’m looking to collaborate on any open projects
 - 📫 How to reach me via email